gaetbout/StarkWhaleAlert/README.md

 This will update the block file to the latest block.

 After this step you are all setup.
-I setup nodecron to run this script every 5 minutes.
+I personally setup nodecron to run this script every 5 minutes.